 The “Big Project”

 At the cornerstone of our summer program is the “Big Project”—an opportunity for our summer associates to gain a realistic sense of law firm life and work.
-Each of the firm’s practice areas prepares several in-depth research assignments, from which students select to focus a significant portion of their clerkship.
+The firm’s practice areas prepare in-depth research assignments, from which students select to focus two weeks of their clerkship.
 Each summer associate will work closely with a designated attorney to develop their project, conducting significant research and writing, and receiving valuable feedback and guidance throughout the process.
 At the culmination of the project, students will make oral presentations of their projects to attorneys from across the firm.

 In addition to the “Big Project,” summer associates will have opportunities to handle a number of smaller assignments from attorneys throughout the firm.
 Our goal is to help you develop and succeed as attorneys.
 In addition to serving as mentors, our attorneys provide comprehensive feedback regarding each assignment with which students are tasked.

 We believe in hard work and rewarding ourselves for our efforts.
 We also pride ourselves in our family-like atmosphere, and when you spend the summer with us, we want you to feel at home.
 We ensure opportunities for you to get to know your colleagues—in and out of the office—as it is our hope that you’ll be working together in the future.

 Quality of Life